dantleech/blog/content/posts/2026/04-26-day-1/index.md

 adjoining rooms and that I should dial reception if they make noise.

-Tomorrow I'll have breakfast and probably head towards Brugge and maybe Ghent, possibly staying with a colleague who lives in the area should it be convenient.
+Tomorrow I'll have breakfast and probably head towards Brugge and maybe Ghent, possibly staying with a friend who lives in the area should it be convenient.